wacncontent/techcontent/articles/mysql/mysql-database-enus-commandlines.md

 ```
 Get-AzureResource -ResourceType "Microsoft.MySql/servers"  -ApiVersion 2015-01-01 -ResourceGroupName resourcegroupchinaeast
 ```
->[AZURE.NOTE] **This command checks that the “-ApiVersion 2015-01-01” in the server is directed at the Azure Resource Manager API.
+>[!NOTE] **This command checks that the “-ApiVersion 2015-01-01” in the server is directed at the Azure Resource Manager API.
 In all other commands, this is “-ApiVersion 2015-09-01” and is directed at the MySQL API.**

 ### 3\.2 View database lists and parameters
 Edit and run the following commands to view all database lists for a specific server in the current resource group.